Regularly updated, this webpage can give you the latest information on:

 7. THE ORDER IN WHICH PEOPLE HAVE RECEIVED THE VACCINE

-Anyone over 16 can access the vaccination.
-You can also simply turn up to one of the many walk in sessions that are set up across the city (and Sussex).
-Or you can wait to be contacted.
-All adults can book an appointment online or by calling 119.
+Anyone over 16 can simply turn up to one of the many walk in sessions that are set up across the city (and Sussex).
+Or you can wait to be contacted, or book an appointment online or call 119.

 - Vaccinations were prioritised, with those most at risk of complications from COVID-19 being offered the vaccine first.
 The Government published information about how groups were prioritised here.